kanu-3/fitness/README.md

-This is a responsve fitness website.
+This is a responsive fitness website.